 - Gold and silver Hershey nuggets and kisses

 - A bowl of pastel colored jelly beans

 - Golden popcorn (caramel popcorn)

-- Princess Jello Shapes: You can get pink or red-colored Jello, follow the recipe on the box, and once it’s ready – use a star-shaped, heart-shaped, and/or diamond-shaped cookie cutter to cut out heart and star Princess Jello shapes
+- Princess Jello Shapes: You can get pink or red-colored Jello, follow the recipe on the box.
+Once it’s ready – use a star-shaped, heart-shaped, and/or diamond-shaped cookie cutter to cut out heart and star Princess Jello shapes

 Princess Birthday Party Favors

 We have created these printable and foldable Princess birthday party favor bags and favor boxes.
 They are blank and so the kids can decorate and fold them themselves.
 You can also print them out on different-colored paper, possibly the color/s of your child’s Princess birthday party colors.

 We’ve created large favor bags, medium favor bags, and favor-boxes for you to print out:

 In the favor pack you can put all kinds of bracelets, a Princess Wand, jewels, Butterfly Rings, a Princess Jewel Ring, hair accessories, Princess Headbands, ring-pops, a Mini Princess Gumball Machine.
 You can also put chocolate hearts, all kinds of Crowns, little snowglobes, a Light-up Tiara, body glitter, Princess Stickers, Princess Tattoos, a Princess Necklace, bubbles, Heart-shaped Sunglasses.
 And even place some chocolate coins, a Princess Photo Holder, stick-on earrings, Princess Pez Dispensers, a Mini Tiara Comb, Princess Blow-outs, and a whole lot of other cool Princess birthday party items.